-The Model PI2010 Smoke Alarm is powered by a 9V alkaline battery.
+The i12040A and i12080A smoke alarms use a 9V backup battery (Carbon zinc and alkaline batteries may be used).
 A fresh battery should last for one year under normal operating conditions.
-This alarm has a low battery monitor circuit which will cause the alarm to "chirp" approximately every 45 seconds for a minimum of seven (7) days when the battery gets low.
-Replace the battery when this condition occurs.
+These models have a low/missing battery monitor circuit which will cause the alarm to "chirp" approximately every 30-40 seconds for a minimum of seven (7) days when the battery gets low.
+Replace the battery(s) when this condition occurs.

-USE ONLY THE FOLLOWING 9 VOLT BATTERIES FOR SMOKE ALARM REPLACEMENT.
+USE ONLY THE FOLLOWING 9 VOLT BATTERIES FOR SMOKE ALARM BATTERY REPLACEMENT.